 Then there are the infamous artificial colors.
 The Food & Drug Administration maintains that’s it’s completely safe, but they said the same thing about trans fats and all sorts of other things that are banned today so…you decide.
 Some studies are linking artificial food dye to hyperactivity in children.
 So if you want to wait till the science is settled and take a chance on your children, that’s your choice.
 But the three most widely used dyes, Red 40, Yellow 5, and Yellow 6, are contaminated with known carcinogens.
 Another dye, Red 3, has been acknowledged for years by the Food and Drug Administration to be a carcinogen, yet is still in the food supply.
 Nice, right?

 From that information and our list of toxic kids cereals to avoid, you can do you make educated decisions about which products you buy.
 But now, consumers are demanding answers and transparency regarding their food straight from the brands themselves.

 Have you seen the video of a family who swapped out all their conventional food for organic to see what would happen?
-In a short amount of time the amount of pesticides found in the family’s urine dropped dramatically, to almost non-existent levels.
+In a short amount of time, the amount of pesticide found in the family’s urine dropped dramatically, to almost non-existent levels.
 At the end of the experiment the mother who didn’t think organic was worth it, changed her mind.

 As we, the consumer, become more informed and more decisive about what we want to eat, we change.
 We change our eating habits and buying habits.
 We seek out brands that mirror our values.
 Brands that offer products we feel confident feeding to ourselves and our families.